 Continue to use Suboxone according to your provider’s directions, but they’re likely to gradually taper your dose to a smaller, maintenance dose long-term.

-Addiction medicine at Premiere Medical Center of Burbank, INC. can guide you to a healthier, happier life.
+Addiction medicine at Premiere Medical Center can guide you to a healthier, happier life.
 If you’re ready to start transitioning off opioid medication, call the office or click on the online scheduler for help today.